 – Drop the algorithmic complexity song and dance

-No more arbitrary password complexity requirements needing mixtures of upper case letters, symbols and numbers.
+No more arbitrary password complexity requirements needing mixtures of upper-case letters, symbols and numbers.
 Like frequent password changes, it’s been shown repeatedly that these types of restrictions often result in worse passwords.

-The important thing to remember with these new changes is the overall length of of the password.
+The important thing to remember with these new changes is the overall length of the password.
 It might be easier to remember this change as moving from passwords to passphrases.
 The best passphrase is composed of 3-5 random words, like a short sentence or a haiku.
 For example, Correct Horse Battery Staple.
-These are 4 randomized words that don’t seem to make any sense but it is strange enough to be easily memorized.
+These are 4 randomized words that don’t seem to make any sense, but it is strange enough to be easily memorized.

 The Electronic Frontier Foundation (EFF) and other parties have devised a simple way for anyone to make a truly random password that thieves and robots wouldn’t be able to guess or crack easily.
-It’s called the Diceware Wordlist, and the following video summarizes how to use it and it’s benefits.
+It’s called the Diceware Wordlist, and the following video summarizes how to use it and its benefits.
 You can also view the EFF’s word list by clicking here.